Robert Munro November 5th, 2009

 Philip Hofmeister –

-Lecturer in the Department of Language and Linguistics at the University of Essex
+Lecturer, Department of Language and Linguistics, University of Essex

 Dissertation: Representational complexity and memory retrieval in language comprehension

 Dissertation: Licensing of negative polarity particles yet, anymore, either, and neither: Combining downward monotonicity and assertivity

 Researcher Officer First Class, Centre national de la recherche scientifique (CNRS) in Paris, in the LLACAN laboratory (Langage, Langues et Cultures d’Afrique Noire)